EvanYang0527/SpookyARBooth/README.md

 ## AI Effects API

-The app connects directly to the Azure OpenAI Image Generation service.
-It sends the captured photo (as base64) alongside effect-specific prompts to the configured deployment.
-Azure OpenAI returns the processed image as base64, which is displayed in the results panel.
+The app calls Google’s Gemini image generation API.
+It sends the captured photo (base64) and an effect-specific prompt to the configured image model, which returns the transformed image (base64) for display in the results panel.

+> **Security note:** The current setup calls the Gemini API directly from the browser, which exposes your API key to end users.
+For production deployments, route requests through your own backend or serverless function and keep the key secret.

 ### Available Effects